Scalar damping in cosmological phase transitions: Extracting the damping using WallGo

 The left panel of fig.~\ref{fig:WallGoeta} shows the corresponding friction, obtained with $Q = 100$, and demonstrates that, for all contributions, the parameterization in terms of $\eta_\phi$ works very well.
 We obtain the following values for the friction coefficients:

 The friction from the left-handed top quark is a factor 3 smaller than the friction from the right-handed top quark.
 The difference is due to weak interactions contributing to the collision terms, which feature power-law enhancements, and therefore allow the left-handed top quark to equilibrate more efficiently.
 We also note that the friction from the right-handed top is larger than what one would expect from eq.~(\ref{eq:WallGo1}) and table~\ref{tab:etas} in Appendix~\ref{sec:PM}.
 The reason for this could be the asymptotic masses of the gluons, which appear in the matrix elements in the collision terms, and are a factor 2 smaller than the thermal mass.
 Gluon-mediated diagrams form the dominant contribution to the collision term of the right-handed top quarks and are proportional to $\ln (m_\gamma^2/T^2) $.
 As a consequence, the right-handed top quarks can equilibrate less efficiently in this computation, leading to more friction.
 The agreement for $\eta_\phi^W$ between eq.~(\ref{eq:WallGo2}) and eq.~(\ref{eq:WallGo1}) is not very good\textemdash this is a consequence of the different mass appearing in the Boltzmann equation and the collision term.
 In particular, as we will see below, the mass in the Boltzmann equation has a very large effect on the value of $\eta^W_\phi$, indicating the poor convergence in the IR.
+The IR-divergence of the friction term has also been pointed out in the context of thermal nucleation rates in \cite{Hirvonen:2024rfg}.
 Lastly, we point out that the friction coefficients are not completely independent, since different particles mix in the Boltzmann equations as implemented in {\tt WallGo}.

 Let us now investigate the convergence of the contribution from the $W$.
 The right panel of fig.~\ref{fig:WallGoeta} demonstrates the friction of the $W$ only, as a function of the momentum grid size $N$.
 In the blue dashed line, we used asymptotic masses in the Boltzmann equation, like in eq.~(\ref{eq:WallGo2}). \footnote{ For $N = 11$, $\eta^W_\phi T = 0.41$, which differs slightly from the value reported in eq.~(\ref{eq:WallGo2}).
 The reason is that in this computation the top quarks are kept in equilibrium, whereas in the results of eq.~(\ref{eq:WallGo2}), the $\delta f^{t_L}, \delta f^{t_R}$ could affect $\delta f^W$. } For large values of $N$, the result does not look completely convergent, with a difference between $N = 11$ and $N = 15$ of 20\%, but the convergence is significantly better than for the flow Ansatz, see table \ref{tab:etas} in Appendix~\ref{sec:PM}.
 For comparison, we also solve the Boltzmann equations with the vacuum mass only, and the result is shown in the magenta line.
 Now, the friction is larger, and the convergence is significantly worse, with a difference of 50\% between $N = 11$ and $N = 15$.
 In this case, the symmetric-phase mass appearing in the Boltzmann equation is zero, and consequently, the IR-divergence is worse.